 Helping to create a pattern of regular attendance is everybody’s responsibility – pupils, parents/carers and members of staff.
 As parents/carers we expect you to ensure children attend regularly and punctually, contact the school on the first day of absence and very importantly, avoid holidays in term-time.
 Pupils should aim for 100% attendance, attend all school sessions punctually and follow the systems for late registration and appointments out of school.

-In short, good attendance is pivotal to the success of all our pupils at Archbishop Temple School, and is vital in achieving a full, enriched education.
+In short, good attendance is pivotal to the success of all our pupils at Archbishop Temple Church of England High School, and is vital in achieving a full, enriched education.

 For further details please see the Attendance Policy.
 There is a clear correlation between poor attendance and pupil attainment so we aim to reward high attendance and high achievement.